 The radiopharma space has had numerous positive recent developments and announcements, from acquisitions to clinical data to reimbursement rates to commercial demand.
-Since this past December alone, four significant acquisitions have been publicly announced or completed which have had upfront payments ranging from approximately \$1 billion to over \$4 billion (BMS/RayzeBio, AstraZeneca/Fusion Pharma, Eli Lilly/POINT BioPharma, and Novartis/ Mariana Oncology).
+Since this past December alone, four significant acquisitions have been publicly announced or completed which have had upfront payments ranging from approximately \$1 billion to over \$4 billion (BMS/RayzeBio, AstraZeneca/Fusion Pharma, Eli Lilly/POINT BioPharma, and Novartis/Mariana Oncology).

 We have been generating promising preclinical data, and recently entered the clinic with our novel, proprietary MNPR-101 radiopharma program targeting the urokinase plasminogen activator receptor (uPAR).
 Based on these advances, we have made the strategic decision to focus our resources on the assets and capabilities we have been building up in the radiopharma space.
-As such, we are winding down our non-radiopharma programs, including camsirubicin (and our Phase 1b clinical trial) as well as MNPR-202.
-We are targeting launching our second radiopharma clinical trial as early as the end of this year or the first quarter of 2025.
+As such, we are in the process of winding down our non-radiopharma programs, including camsirubicin (and our Phase 1b clinical trial) as well as MNPR-202.
+We are on track to initiate in the fourth quarter of 2024 our second radiopharma clinical trial.